 Introduction: The primary aim of this study is to understand the binding of curcumin

-and its analogues to different PDE4 subtypes and identification of the role of PDE4 subtype inhibition
+and its analogues to different PDE4 subtypes and identify the role of PDE4 subtype inhibition in

-in the anti-inflammatory property of curcumin.
-Docking analysis has been used to acquire the
+the anti-inflammatory property of curcumin.
+Docking analysis has been used to acquire the above

-above mentioned structural information and this has been further used for designing of curcumin
+mentioned structural information and this has been further used for designing of curcumin derivatives

 Materials and Methods: Curcumin and its analogues were subjected to docking using PDE4A,

-PDE4B, PDE4C and PDE4D as the target.
-A data set comprising 18 analogues of curcumin was
+PDE4B, PDE4C and PDE4D as the targets.
+A data set comprising 18 analogues of curcumin, was

 used as ligands for docking of PDE4 subtypes.
 Curcumin was used as the standard for comparison.